 New SASI Analysis: In the Deep South, Significant Percentages of People Most Impacted by HIV Live Outside Large Urban Areas Demonstrating a Need for Increased Federal Resources

 Examines HIV data in the Deep South to help identify targets for federal funding, focusing on underserved groups in rural areas and small cities.
-Analyzes black, Latino, drug injection users, men who have sex with men, women, and people aged 13-24 living with HIV.
+Analyzes Black and Latino populations, drug injection users, men who have sex with men, women, and people aged 13-24 living with HIV.
 Identifies 6 states where a higher proportion of these groups live outside large, urban areas.
-See additional links for state specific reports.
+See additional links for state-specific reports.

 Carolyn McAllaster, Gabrielle Goodrow

 Duke University, Southern HIV/AIDS Strategy Initiative

 HIV and AIDS · Health disparities · Rural-urban differences · Statistics and data · The South · Alabama · Georgia · Louisiana · Mississippi · North Carolina · South Carolina